-For example, the Jurong Regional Library has been selected to be an environmentally themed library and it will develop special collections, programmes, exhibitions, facilities and services on the subjects of green initiatives, sustainability, recycling and conservation to a depth and range beyond that of the other public libraries in Singapore.
+For example, Jurong Regional Library has been selected to be an environmentally themed library.
+It will develop special collections, programmes, exhibitions, facilities and services on the subjects of green initiatives, sustainability, recycling and conservation to a depth and range beyond that of other public libraries in Singapore.

-The Asian Children’s Literature Collection was launched at Woodlands Regional Library in April 2012 and its 23,000 volumes include a selection of 800 books in handwritten, out of print and fairytale classics in various Asian languages.
-This collection has been recognised by unesco under its list of Nationally and Internationally Significant Collections.
+The Asian Children’s Literature Collection was launched at Woodlands Regional Library in April 2012.
+Its 23,000 volumes include a selection of 800 books in handwritten, out-of-print fairytale classics in various Asian languages.
+This collection has been recognised by UNESCO under its list of Nationally and Internationally Significant Collections.

 A mobile library service was launched in 1960 with two mobile libraries known collectively as the Library Extension.
-This increased to 12 mobile library service points and the unit served about 20 percent of public library members as there were insufficient branch libraries to serve the ever growing population.
-Eventually, after the first eight public library branches were set up, the mobile library services were reduced and then terminated in 1991.
+This increased to 12 mobile library service points that served about 20 percent of public library members as there were insufficient branch libraries to serve the ever-growing population.
+After the first eight public library branches were set up, mobile library services were reduced and eventually terminated in 1991.

-In 2008, Molly (a mobile library in a custom-designed bus) was introduced, providing wireless mobile library services and targeted specifically at the underserved.
-Molly-Reloaded was launched in 2012 to further extend the reach of the libraries and to serve a wider community.
-New features of the updated Molly include eight iPads for access to eResources, an internal bookdrop and upgraded borrowing stations for visitors to borrow items from the 3,000- item strong collection.
+In 2008, Molly (a mobile library in a custom-designed bus) was introduced, providing wireless mobile library services and specifically targeting the underserved.
+Molly-Reloaded was launched in 2012 to further extend the reach of libraries and to serve a wider community.
+New features of the updated Molly include eight iPads for access to eResources, an internal bookdrop and upgraded borrowing stations for visitors to borrow items from the 3,000-item-strong collection.
 Molly visits usually include storytelling, puppetry and other activities.
-Plans for the future include a mini Mobile Library to go where Molly is unable to go, as some schools and venues are unable to accommodate a full-sized bus.
-Special education schools are one of Molly’s key targets, but visits are also made to orphanages, schools and homes.
+Future plans include a mini-Mobile Library to go where Molly is unable to go, as some schools and venues are unable to accommodate a full-size bus.
+Special-education schools are one of Molly’s key targets, while visits are also made to orphanages, schools and homes.

-All public libraries are being positioned as social touchpoints for the community to interact with or have the opportunity to collaborate on arts and culture, either in terms of creation or appreciation.
+All public libraries are positioned as social touchpoints for the community to interact with or have the opportunity to collaborate on arts and culture, whether in terms of creation or appreciation.

-To provide Singaporeans with regular opportunities to learn about different art forms, a series of Arts & Culture 101 sessions comprising performances, workshops and talks related to the various forms of art are held.
-These sessions leverage on the libraries as touchpoints and are curated and facilitated by newly trained Cultural Concierges (librarians who answer queries pertaining to arts and culture).
+To provide Singaporeans with regular opportunities to learn about different art forms, a series of Arts & Culture 101 sessions comprising performances, workshops and talks relating to various art forms are held.
+These sessions leverage on libraries as touchpoints and are curated and facilitated by newly trained Cultural Concierges (librarians who answer queries pertaining to arts and culture).

 Digital Library Initiatives and New Media

 Public libraries everywhere are being challenged to engage the digital generation within their preferred spaces and adapt to new technologies.
-The public libraries have a vibrant presence in social media.
+Singapore’s public libraries have a vibrant presence on social media.

-One of the earliest efforts was a blog to commemorate the relocation of library@ orchard in 2007.
-There is also a library blog featuring music, dance, theatre and film that has been curated by library@esplanade, the performing arts library.
+One of the earliest efforts was a blog to commemorate the relocation of library@orchard in 2007.
+There is also a library blog featuring music, dance, theatre and film curated by library@esplanade, the performing arts library.

 Blogs such as High Browse Online recommends good reads and provides updates on books and reading.
-Read & Reap is a blog with excerpts from literary texts to inspire readers to move beyond reading to provoke questions and conversation.
-This blog complements the posters and toolkits that have been made available to parents and educators.
-The ASK blog (Actively Seeking Knowledge with Public Libraries Singapore) showcases interesting queries received via the ASK!
-Service (an Advisory & Enquiry Service) at the public libraries..
+Read & Reap is a blog with excerpts of literary texts to inspire readers to move beyond reading to provoke questions and conversation.
+This blog complements the posters and toolkits made available to parents and educators.
+The ASK (Actively Seeking Knowledge with Public Libraries Singapore) blog showcases interesting queries received via the ASK!
+Service (an advisory and enquiry service) at public libraries.

 All the individual libraries have their own Facebook accounts, and there is also a Public Library SG Twitter account and a Public Library SG Instagram account, all launched in 2012.

 READ!
-Singapore has its own website and Facebook page to highlight the nation-wide reading initiative.
-Volunteers have their own Friends of the Library portal through where they can pick and choose their volunteer opportunities, and they, too, have a Facebook page.
+Singapore has its own website and Facebook page to highlight the nationwide reading initiative.
+Volunteers have their own Friends of the Library portal where they can pick and choose their volunteer opportunities, and they, too, have a Facebook page.

-The public libraries also made available from 2012 a free loan service for iPads, Kindles and Tumble Books Playaways at the Bedok Public Library and iPads at the Bukit Merah Public Library to enrich readers’ reading experiences and expose them to a range of new reading platforms.
+From 2012, public libraries also made available a free loan service for iPads, Kindles and Tumble Books Playaways at Bedok Public Library as well as iPads at Bukit Merah Public Library to enrich readers’ reading experiences and expose them to a range of new reading platforms.

 The Library 2025 Plan has two main strategies.
 The first is to create libraries that meet community needs through all seasons of life.
-This strategy will address the expansion of the physical network of public libraries, and make sure that the libraries are situated at accessible sites so that their resources, services and programmes are available to all Singaporeans.
+This strategy will address the expansion of the physical network of public libraries, and ensure that libraries are situated at accessible sites so that their resources, services and programmes are available to all Singaporeans.

-The second strategy is to re-make libraries to inspire in new ways.
-This is the part of the plan in which library spaces and services will be revamped to address new literacies and changing behaviour in terms of learning.
-The vision for this future remaking contains collaboration with partners as well as expanding the co-location of libraries.
-The goal is to optimise resources and achieve synergies and efficiencies in delivery of services.
+The second strategy is to remake libraries to inspire in new ways.
+Library spaces and services will be revamped to address new literacies and changing behaviour in terms of learning.
+The vision for this future remaking involves collaboration with partners as well as expanding the co-location of libraries.
+The goal is to optimise resources and achieve synergies and efficiencies in the delivery of services.

-Looking towards the future and the implementation of the new plan is both exciting and challenging for the public libraries; change is constant and we look forward to the various programmes that will be carried out with enthusiasm.
+Looking towards the future and the implementation of the new plan is both exciting and challenging for public libraries.
+Change is constant and we look forward to the various programmes that will be carried out with enthusiasm.